splashsky/modello/readme.md

 $modello = new Modello('templates/');
 ```
 You need to pass the path to your template files, with a trailing slash.
 This path must be to a directory, and must be readable by the script.
 To parse a template, you only need to use the `bake()` method.
 The `bake()` method takes two arguments.
-First is the path to the template, using dot notation.
+First is the path to the template, otionally using dot notation.
 It will search your template directory for the file, and find the first file with the given name, ending in `.php`.
 You can change the extension by passing a second argument to the constructor, for example '.html'.

 ```php
 /**